Etchmon/Etchmon/README.md

 I'm a Full-Stack developer with 2 years professional experience in frontend development.

-Most comfortable working with JavaScript, but have been building recent project with TypeScript, and would love to learn more about Python and GO.
+Most comfortable working with JavaScript, but have been building recent projects with TypeScript, and would love to learn more about Python and GO.

 Currently seeking a job at a startup where I can apply all my skills, and be encouraged to grow.